Turtle Conservation Projects around the World

 As well as being a fantastic place to stay, Lemuria Resort in the Seychelles employs a full time ‘turtle manager’ to record turtle nesting activity, monitor the dynamics of sand movement, manage beach front vegetation and generally ensure that guest activities at the Lemuria Resort are carried out in a turtle friendly manner.

-The TAMAR project protects around 50 kilometres of coastline around Praia do Forte, located on the northeast coast of Brazil.
+The TAMAR project protects around 50 kilometers of coastline around Praia do Forte, located on the northeast coast of Brazil.
 This work helps to maintain a healthy breeding ground for more than 550 nesting turtles and those visiting between September and March can see hawksbill, green, olive ridley and loggerhead turtle hatchlings.

 For a more hands on conservation project, assist the Aboriginal Rangers and Wildlife turtle population in the Cape York area, namely ghost nets left by irresponsible fishermen, and feral pigs who feast on the turtle’s nests.
 In addition, research in also carried out on the size, location and success of the nesting turtles.
 The work is carried out in the morning and late evening, allowing guests to relax and enjoy the stunning surroundings in the middle of the day.